dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

 author: dhope
 ---

 In part 1 I looked at the differences between events, state transfer, commands and time series data.
-I didn't go into much depth though on the precise details of the payloads, it was more about the classes of message.
+I didn't go into much depth though on the precise details of the payloads, it was more about the classes of message so that's what this blog is about.

 I think the design of message payloads is quite an important topic that isn't given as much time and thought as it should be.
 In the relational database world when designing a schema a lot of thought is given as to the right entities, the level of normalisation and the relationships between tables.
-My experience is that this is given a lot less time when it comes to messages and so I'll try and address this, looking at some of the complications that occur with certain event patterns, including granularity, normalisation and enrichment pipelines.
+My experience is that this is given less consideration when it comes to messages and so I'll try and address this, looking at some of the complications that occur with certain event patterns, including topics like granularity, normalisation and enrichment pipelines.

 ## Granularity